MichaelHolley/TimezUp/README.md

 # TimezUp
 A JavaFX-TimeApp which is comparable to Smartphone-Clock-Apps.
-It featurs your Local-Time, a stopwatch and a timer.
+It features your Local-Time, a stopwatch and a timer.
 It is very simple and doesn't include any further possibilities than necessary.

 <img src = "PreviewImages/Stopwatch.PNG" width = "400"> <img src = "PreviewImages/Timer.PNG" width = "400">